tannukri01/Pdf-Chatbot/README.md

 ---

-## 7️⃣ Start the Frontend
+## 7. Start the Frontend

-Open another terminal:
+Open a new terminal:

 ```bash
 cd frontend
 python -m http.server 5500
 ```

-Open the application:
+Open the application in your browser:

 ```text
 http://localhost:5500